 This process can be facilitated through specialized invoicing software, which not only aids in calculating and documenting damages but also streamlines the invoicing and royalty payment procedures for copyright holders.

 It’s not enough to estimate or guess the actual damages caused by the infringement.
 You really have to measure it based on existing facts, which is why this can be difficult and lengthy to prove.
 If the cost of actual damages per body of work is going to be too little, some people opt not to get actual damages anymore as legal fees can also pile up by the hour.

-Another way to seek damages in copyright infringement is through measuring the profits made by the infringer using the work you’ve originally made.
+Another way to seek damages in copyright infringement is by measuring the profits made by the infringer using the work you’ve originally made.
 As the copyright owner, you need to prove and present the gross revenue of the infringer and see the impact of your copyrighted work on the pirated content.
 After the deductible expenses and other elements that have contributed to the profit of the pirated work, you’ll be able to see how much you can be entitled to in terms of profit.

 This means that apart from the actual damages that you have suffered from under the infringed work of the accused, you can also have access to the profits they have gained due to the use of your work.

 We’ve mentioned how getting actual damages and profits from the accused can be tricky and will take time.
 You will need to have money to spare when it comes to legal expenses, which is not always available for everyone, especially those fighting battles for smaller claims.
 If you decide not to take the route of profits and actual damages, another alternative you have is statutory damages.